mmartincevic/stuff/articles/Flask intro - djomla.md

 > New python executable in env/bin/python
 Installing distribute............done.

-Now you have a directory called "flaskproject" and inside that directory another one (with you environment) called "env".
+Now you have a directory called "flaskproject".
+Inside that directory you have another one (with your environment) called "env".
 To start using your environment you need to "activate" it.

 > . env/bin/activate